iamNoah1/Asp.NetCoreAutomatedTestTraining/readme.md

 * Create a class named `UserControllerTester` in the `UnitTests` project.
 * Think about the testing scope.
 What do we want to test and what do want to mock?!
 * Think about the possible test cases of the controllers method to add a user.
 Write them down as XUnit test cases.
 * Implement your test cases.
+You will have to mock stuff, the recommendation is to use Moq as mocking framework.

 ### Step 5
 I hope you had no trouble with the last tasks.
 It was a little bit tricky to test the controller regarding the dependencies to the service and the validator right?
 Check my solution and compare it yours.